 Levain Bakery was opened in 1994 by two women, Pam McDonald and Connie Weekes, who trained for triathlete/Ironman competitions together.
 They were often hungry after training and wanted a treat that would fill them up.
 During the training process they talked about creating the best chocolate chip cookie in the world.
 Over 20 years later, they are still baking cookies (and muffins, breads, pizza, sticky buns) and wowing New Yorkers and tourists every day.

-They have 3 locations, with one more on the way Spring of 2017.
+3 (now) 7 locations!
 There is almost always a line out the door, and their locations even sport a line cam giving you a look at the length of the line.
 Not that a long line seems to deter anyone from buying Levain’s cookies!
 We visited the West 74th street location and waited in line for less than 20 minutes.

 Why is the Levain Chocolate Chip Cookie so popular?

 Size: Huge.
 6 oz (almost half a pound) of cookie.
 Everything is is big and flamboyant in NYC, and Levain cookies are no exception.
 The cookies are enormous.
 If you are forking out $4 per cookie (price in 2016 when this post originally went live), you want a cookie you can sink your teeth into.

 I’ve purchased big cookies in the past, only to be disappointed that the flavor didn’t match up to the size of the cookie.
 The Levain cookies deliver in both the size and deliciousness categories!

 Texture: Perfect combination of crisp outside and incredibly gooey center.
 The cookie is baked at a high temperature, and mounded high, allowing the outside of the cookie to crisp up perfectly while the middle barely gets baked and creates puddles of chocolate in the cookie dough.